dphfox/technical-fluff/_posts/2023-09-27-how-to-take-your-life-back-from-twitter.markdown

 - Stop following shit on Twitter.
 Keep up to date elsewhere if at all possible.
 - Unfollow every topic.
 Find other communities elsewhere to replace them.
 - Unfollow people when you can follow them elsewhere.
-- Unfollow people you can't follow them elsewhere if you're not *actually* interested in what they're posting.
+- Unfollow people you can't follow elsewhere if you're not *actually* interested in what they're posting.
 - Bridges are good, actually.
 Unless you're, like, on a Mastodon instance with a knobhead purist owner, use them to stay connected to the people who you can't find elsewhere.